apify/apify-docs/docs/actors/development/input_schema.md

 ## [](#example)Example

-Imagine you are building a simple crawler whose inputs are an array of start URLs and a Javascript function that will be executed at each page the crawler visits.
+Imagine you are building a simple crawler whose inputs are an array of start URLs and a JavaScript function that will be executed at each page the crawler visits.
 Then the input schema will look as follows:

 ```json
 {